daviecheng/Autonomous-Locking-Knee-Brace/README.md

 - Solenoid's push (lock) when either sensor classify user movement as falling.
 - Soleonoid's pull (unlock) when both sensors classify user movement as non-falling.
 - Solenoid's will stay locked after a fall event; and will unlock after 5 consecutives of non-fall readings.
-- Accuracy for fall detection is 94.5%, false positive rate is 6.5%, false negative rate is 2.8% for a 300 ms sampling interval.
+- Fall detection accuracy for my movements is 94.5%, false positive rate is 6.5%, false negative rate is 2.8% for a 300 ms sampling interval.
   - Look for high accuracy with less false positive/negative rates for different sampling intervals.
 In particular, 300 ms is best performing for me.